sdhuang32/sdhuang32.github.io/_pages/about.md

 title: "About"
 ---

-I'm a DevOps enthusiast with a focus on highly available and scalable infrastructure, containerization, AWS, and automation techniques.
+I'm a DevOps enthusiast with a focus on highly available, scalable, and reliable infrastructure, containerization, AWS, and automation techniques.

+"Do the right things the right way" is my self discipline and principle of doing anything; I'm dedicated to those simple, elegant, efficient solutions, and enjoy the times solving root causes of tough problems.

 Outside of work, I'm a 10+ years slow-pitch softball lover and like to explore different beautiful national parks and beaches.

 ## Work history
 - Cloud Engineer at [Versent](https://versent.com.au/), Sydney, Australia (Jan 2021 - Present)